hungud/jupo/README.md

-## The open-source Facebook Groups for team
+## The open-source Facebook Groups for team ABC

 Jupo is publicly hosted at <http://play.jupo.com/>
 and is also available for [download](https://github.com/juposocial/jupo/tags)